stjude-dnb-binfcore/trainings/courses/data-organization/data-organization.md

 ### Files you didn’t create

-- All the guidelines and suggestions for file names are great for your files, but sometimes files come from other sources
+- All the guidelines and suggestions for file names are great for your files, but sometimes files come from other sources.
     - If you are lucky, they will follow nice conventions! 🎉
     - but often they won’t 🫤
-- To rename or not to rename, that is the question
+- To rename or not to rename, that is the question.
     - Leaving the name as it was sent can make it easier to track in correspondence
     - Reasons to rename:
        - uniformative generic names: data.txt
        - add source or date information
        - converting spaces or other special characters (but try to write code that can handle these!)
     - If you choose to rename, do it with a script and document the original name and source.
-Or we will take care of this for you!
+Or ask us to take care of this for you!

 ## File Format